JBShady/COD5-Remastered/README.md

 * (Upgraded) Receives additional small mobility buff

 #### Panzerschrek
-* Small damage buff so rockets are actually much deadlier than regular grenades
+* Small damage buff so rockets are much deadlier than regular grenades, as they should be
 * (Upgraded) Receives small mobility buff

 #### Knife